đź‘‹ Get the newest job openings at people-first companies straight to your inbox, every Friday.

 How does your company try to hire people from underrepresented groups and improve the diversity of your team?

-1. We formed an employee-driven, partner-sanctioned Diversity, Equity, and Inclusion internal working group, meeting weekly and guiding the future of all DEI efforts at Alley in collaboration with the company.
+1. We formed an employee-driven, partner-sanctioned Diversity, Equity, and Inclusion internal working group to guide the future of DEI efforts at Alley in collaboration with the company.
+Making the space was the first step, and we hope to gain greater consistency with meetings and initiatives by finding people who are truly passionate about making Alley a more inclusive place.

 4. We established a #belonging Slack channel to share and discuss our unique perspectives and experiences of belonging (or a lack thereof) in our personal and professional lives.

-5. We embarked on a partnership with Culture Cipher—a consulting firm founded by Nadia Jones focused on building inclusive environments.
-Nadia is guiding us to improve the diversity of our hiring pool, among other initiatives.
+5. We worked with Culture Cipher—a consulting firm founded by Nadia Jones focused on building inclusive environments - to improve the diversity of our hiring pool, among other initiatives.

 7. We invested in antiracism and unconscious bias training for all staff, including additional training for Alley leadership related to their responsibilities in recruiting and hiring, client engagement, team dynamics, and professional development.

-9. We conducted qualitative research to evaluate our Coaching Program and have begun rebuilding it with a focus on equity and honoring the diversity of all Alley coaches and coachees.
+8. We conducted qualitative research to evaluate our Coaching Program and have since rebuilt it into our Mentor Program with a focus on equity for all Alley Mentors and Mentees.

 How do you support your team to grow and improve?